ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers and patchy fog before noon, then a chance of rain between noon and 5pm, then a slight chance of drizzle.
          Cloudy, with a high near 57.
-South southeast wind 8 to 13 mph, with gusts as high as 23 mph.
-Chance of precipitation is 50%.<br></div>
+South wind around 13 mph, with gusts as high as 23 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">